-Each year, the federal government releases an updated federal poverty guidelines chart.
-This helps you understand if your household income qualifies you for several types of federal aid.
+The federal government releases an updated federal poverty guidelines chart every January.
+Knowing if your household income falls below the federal poverty level helps you understand if you for several types of federal aid, including Medicaid eligibility.

-This article will answer common questions about federal poverty guidelines, including what the 2023 guidelines are, how they’re calculated, and how they are used.
+This article will answer common questions about federal poverty level guidelines, including what the 2025 guidelines are and how the government calculates them.

 What are federal poverty guidelines?